- Central Clinical School (CCS)

 - School of Rural Health (SRH)

-The University’s rural clinical school was established in 2002 with the dual aims of providing medical education in a rural setting and addressing the rural medical workforce shortage.
+The University’s rural clinical school was established in 2002 with the dual aims of providing medical education in a rural setting, and addressing the rural medical workforce shortage.
 The School of Rural Health delivers Stage 3 of the Sydney Medical Program at its Dubbo and Orange Campuses.
+Students have the opportunity to spend up to one year of their rural placement years at either of these campuses.
 Prospective MBBS students should note they cannot nominate this school as a preferred allocation at enrolment; recruitment to the rural clinical school takes place during Stage 2.

 - Sydney Adventist Hospital Clinical School